-The ALM Busy Circuits ALM016 – PE-1 (link to check the price at Reverb) is described as a dual-band parametric EQ and simple two-channel mixer for Eurorack modular synths.
+The ALM Busy Circuits ALM016 – PE-1 is described as a dual-band parametric EQ and simple two-channel mixer for Eurorack modular synths.
 That being said, the design is actually more “semi-parametric”.

 This module has two inputs that are both affected by the EQ equally.
 There is a single attenuation control for the upper input signal.

 As for the EQ, each band has a cut/boost control of ±12 dB.
-One band’s centre frequency can be set between 62 and 1.5k Hertz while the other’s range is between 1k and 8k Hertz.
+One band's centre frequency can be set between 62 and 1.5k Hertz, while the other ranges between 1k and 8k Hertz.

-There’s no option for Q adjustments and so, it could be argued that this EQ is only “semi-parametric”.
+There's no option for Q adjustments, so it could be argued that this EQ is only “semi-parametric”.